-The Alternative Payment Program, funded by the California Department of Education, supports income eligible parents through partial or fully subsidized child care payment.
+The Alternative Payment Program, funded by the California Department of Social Services, supports income eligible parents through partial or fully subsidized child care payment.
 This chart outlines the eligibility for subsidized child care payments based on family size and income.
 Please note that this information is periodically updated.

 Apply for Child Care Subsidy